2019 Indonesia Masters Super 100

-The 2019 Indonesia Masters Super 100 (officially known as the Yuzu Indonesia Masters 2019 for sponsorship reasons) was a badminton tournament which took place at Ken Arok Sports Hall in Malang, Indonesia, from 1 to 6 October 2019 and had a total purse of $75,000.
+The 2019 Indonesia Masters Super 100 (officially known as the Yuzu Indonesia Masters 2019 for sponsorship reasons) was a badminton tournament which took place at Ken Arok Sports Hall in Malang, East Java, Indonesia, from 1 to 6 October 2019 and had a total purse of $75,000.

 Tournament

 The 2019 Indonesia Masters Super 100 was the eighth Super 100 tournament of the 2019 BWF World Tour and also part of the Indonesia Masters Super 100 championships, which had been held since 2018.
 This tournament was organized by the Badminton Association of Indonesia and sanctioned by the BWF.

 Venue

 This international tournament was held at Ken Arok Sports Hall in Malang, East Java, Indonesia.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.

 Prize money

 The total prize money for this tournament was US$75,000.
 Distribution of prize money was in accordance with BWF regulations.